 The Authority continues to be very highly successful in attracting external funding into the area, leveraging around £13 for every £1 of funding we put towards partnership projects.
-It is also keenly investigating corporate partnerships (sponsorship) both internally and alongside the wider National Park family; in 2015 National Parks Partnerships Ltd was formed by the UK's 15 National Parks.
+The Authority is also keenly investigating corporate partnerships (sponsorship) through the wider National Park family and the National Parks Partnerships Ltd formed in 2015 by the UK's 15 National Parks.
 Its remit is to create successful corporate partnerships that generate vital income to make a significant, sustainable and discernible contribution to the improved quality of UK National Parks and the benefits they offer for generations to come.
-Early in 2017, the Partnership secured its first corporate partnership on behalf of the 15 UK National Parks.
+Early in 2017, the Partnership secured its first corporate partnership on behalf of the 15 UK National Parks which has led to a significant sponsorship deal being negotiated with Columbia Sportswear to provide all corporate clothing requirements.
+The partnership contract runs until 2022, at which point this policy will be reviewed.
+As part of this contract, Columbia Sportswear is the Official Clothing Partner of the New Forest National Park Authority.

 The Chief Executive reports to the Authority on the development and performance of the Authority overall.
-The Annual Report 2016/17, detailing the Authority's activities and achievements over this period is currently being drafted and will be considered at the Annual Authority meeting on 13 July 2017.
+The Annual Report 2017/18, detailing the Authority's activities and achievements over this period is currently being drafted and will be considered at the Annual Authority meeting on 12 July 2018.
 In November 2012, the Authority participated in its most recent independent, peer-assessed, quadrennial 'National Park Authority Performance Assessment'.
 A copy of their final report, including recommendations, is available on the Authority's website.

 The Authority has adopted and maintained a complaints process to enable complaints about the Authority's activities to be considered and responded to.
 Information on how to use the complaints process is available on the Authority's website.
 Information on complaints received is considered by the Authority's officers and lessons for service improvement are identified wherever practicable.

-The Authority also deals with a number of requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, as well as Subject Access Requests under the Data Protection Act 1998 (DPA) and is making preparations for the introduction of the General Data Protection Regulation (GDPR) which will replace the DPA when it comes into effect in May 2018 and which the Authority will be required to comply with.
-A review of the Access to Information Policy is planned for the coming year and a Data Audit by Department is underway to ensure that Authority is clear about what data is held, what it is used for, how it is stored and the period of time that it will be retained for.
+The Authority also deals with a number of requests for information under the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, as well as Subject Access Requests under the Data Protection Act 1998 (DPA) and is making preparations for the introduction of the General Data Protection Regulation (GDPR) which will replace the DPA when it comes into effect in May 2018.
+A review of the Access to Information Policy will form part of the overall review of the Authority's records management and GDPR compliance which has commenced with an Information Audit by department to ensure that Authority is clear about what data is held, what it is used for, how it is stored and the period of time that it will be retained for.